ibm-cloudintegration/CP4I-PoT-Public/MQ/Lab_3/Readme.md

 	![](./images/uni-test-2.png)

-1. Now to make it easier to look at all these terminals you should resize them and move them around.
-Should look something like this.

-	You will have a getter and putter monitor for each of the three QMgrs.
+1. You will have a getter and putter monitor for each of the three QMgrs.

 	Do a quick test by running ```./getMessage.sh``` You will see one of the Qmgrs getters update.
 When done do CTL-C